Kansas State vs. Montana State Predictions & Picks - NCAA Tournament First Round

 Kansas State vs. Montana State Predictions & Picks: Spread, Total - NCAA Tournament First Round

-Friday's game at Greensboro Coliseum has the Kansas State Wildcats (23-9) taking on the Montana State Bobcats (25-9) at 9:40 PM ET on March 17.
-Our computer prediction projects a 75-67 victory for Kansas State, who are favored by our model.
+Friday's game between the Kansas State Wildcats (23-9) and Montana State Bobcats (25-9) squaring off at Greensboro Coliseum has a projected final score of 75-67 (according to our computer prediction) in favor of Kansas State, who is listed as the favorite by our model.
+The game will tip off at 9:40 PM ET on March 17.

-According to our computer prediction, Montana State is projected to cover the point spread (8.5) against Kansas State.
-The two teams are projected to eclipse the 138.5 over/under.
+According to our computer prediction, Kansas State projects to cover the 7.5-point spread in its matchup versus Montana State.
+The over/under is currently listed at 139.5, and the two teams are projected to exceed it.

 Kansas State vs. Montana State Game Info & Odds